skylight-hq/skylight.digital/pages/toolkits/service_design_framework/02_the_skylight_service_design_framework.md

 ![](/img/toolkits/service_design/people-aligning.svg){: .mt-5}

-Moving from assumption to alignment
+Moving from assumption to alignment.
+(Derived from [Jeff Patton](https://www.jpattonassociates.com/glad-we-all-agree-2/), [CC BY-NC-SA 1.0](https://creativecommons.org/licenses/by-nc-sa/1.0/))
 {: .caption .mb-5 }

 If you’re using the Skylight Service Design Framework to embark on your own service design project, these tips will help guide you throughout the process:

 ### Adjust your mindset

-When you surface data during a service design project, it’s important to question everything you think you know.
+When you gather data during a service design project, it’s important to question everything you think you know.
 Holding onto assumptions about why a person interacts with a service or why a stakeholder pushes certain goals can mislead the project.
 To create the proper mindset:

 * Suspend judgment
 * Challenge knowledge